What are my fathers’ rights in New Jersey? Find out the answers to this and other common questions about fathers and child custody in New Jersey:

 Can a father get custody of his unborn child?

 Courts will not make any decisions regarding an unborn child with regard to custody.
-Either parent is free to file a request for custody with the court once the child is born.
+Either parent is able to file a request for custody with the court once the child is born.

 How can a father get emergency custody of his child?